 What happens to the crops after harvesting?

-Second Harvest Food Bank of NW PA will distribute the food to people in need through our network of 403 partner organizations located in eleven counties of Northwest PA.
+Second Harvest Food Bank of NW PA will distribute the food to people in need through our network of 298 member agencies located in 11 counties of northwest PA.

 These agencies include food pantries, soup kitchens, shelters, Kids Cafes and other nonprofit organizations.
-In fiscal year 2009/2010, Second Harvest distributed 7.7 million pounds of food to 72,600 people.
+Last year, Second Harvest distributed 11 million pounds of food to 72,600 people.

 Who are the gleaners?

 Farmers can use their own workers or Second Harvest can provide volunteers.

 The volunteers are individuals, schools or groups who want to get involved to help the hungry and prevent the waste of food.
 School age children must be supervised by adults.

 Second Harvest staff members will be present to give instructions and ensure that the land and crops are respected and well cared for.

 In 1996, The Bill Emerson Good Samaritan Food Donation Act was signed into law.
 This law protects good-faith food donors from civil and criminal liability should the product later cause harm to its recipients.
 Individuals, nonprofit agencies, corporations, partnerships, organizations, associations, governmental entities, wholesalers, retailers, restaurants, caterers, farmers and gleaners who act in good faith are protected.

 The Emerson Act provides protection when food and grocery products meet all quality standards imposed by federal, state and local laws and regulations even though the food may not be “readily marketable due to appearance, age, freshness, grade, size, surplus or other conditions.”